microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SystemsExtensionsProviders.md

 > The input system returns only data providers that are supported for the platform on which the application is running.

-For more information, please see [creating an input system data provider](../Input/CreateDataProvider.md).
+For information on writing a data provider for the MRTK input system, please see [creating an input system data provider](../Input/CreateDataProvider.md).

 ### Spatial Awareness